johnson banks Company blurb & biogs

 Johnson lectures on design and branding across the world, and for several years has run a highly subscribed branding workshop for D&AD for both individuals and client groups.
 The company’s work has been exhibited globally, most notably in a solo exhibition at the Creation Gallery in Ginza in 2004.

-Johnson is the company’s creative and strategy director, aided by researcher/designer Miho Aishima followed by the design team, led by senior designers Kath Tudball, Julia Woollams and Pali Palavathanan.
+Johnson is the company’s creative and strategy director, aided by account director Katherine Heaton, followed by the design team which is led by senior designers Kath Tudball and Julia Woollams.

-Like Johnson, Miho has trained in both marketing and design.
-She is also Japanese American.
-Kath and Julia are both graduates from Central Saint Martins and have both been at johnson banks for about ten years.
-Pali is from Kingston University and he has been with us for five years.
-Below the senior designers there is flexible team of juniors and interns, but there are rarely more than ten of us in the studio.
+Katherine holds degrees in both Management and Marketing from the University of Manchester and in Literature and Visual Culture from the University of Sussex, and prior to joining johnson banks was client side at CABE (the commission for Architecture and the Built Environment) for over ten years.
+Kath and Julia both graduated with firsts from Central Saint Martins and have both been at johnson banks for over a decade.
+Below the senior designers there is team of juniors and interns, but there are rarely more than ten of us in the studio.

 We like to keep it small, be beholden to no-one financially and choose our projects carefully so that clients can still get direct access to Johnson and his team.